Bottom Bouncer Walleyes with Tony Roach

 “I use two different types of bottom bouncer: a slip-bouncer and an R-bend.

-“What I like about a slip bouncer (ie. the Slick-Stick) is that it’s tall and keeps your bait well off the bottom, so it’s not dragging.
+“What I like about a slip bouncer is that it’s tall and keeps your bait well off the bottom, so it’s not dragging.
 I like to use them when I’m fishing mud flats, gravel bars and lighter rock.

-“What’s nice about an R-bend bottom bouncer (ie. the Rock-Runner BB) is that it’s extremely snag-free when you’re running through rougher cover.
+“What’s nice about an R-bend bottom bouncer is that it’s extremely snag-free when you’re running through rougher cover.
 They are great up in Canada when you’re fishing around big, heavy bedrock and boulders.

 “With bottom bouncers like this you’re either maintaining contact with the bottom or you’re “bouncing” just above it.
 Ultimately, this means that you’re desired speed and depth are going to determine whether you want a larger or a smaller bottom bouncer.